phillipian/phillipian-wp-2019/README.md

 # Phillipian.net Wordpress Theme 2019

-Complete redesign of Phillipian.net by CXLII.
-Project led by Samson Zhang with contributions from Anthony Kim, Sarah Chen, Jeffrey Pan, and Alex Turk.
+Complete redesign of The Phillipian's website by CXLII.
+Website redesign by Samson Zhang '20 and Anthony Kim '21.
+Upload Automation by Sarah Chen '21, Jeffrey Pan '21, and Alex Turk '21.

 ## Objectives
 - General design